vjcitn/biocXqtl/docs/reference/demo_vcf.md

 s3://1000genomes/release/20130502/ALL.chr19.phase3\_shapeit2\_mvncall\_integrated\_v5a.20130502.genotypes.vcf.gz
 .\` 26 Dec 2025.

-Variants from positions 1-5000000 were filtered by restricting to samples in \`mageSE\_19\` and variants with at least 10 individuals in each genotype class (00, 01, 11).
+Variants were filtered by restricting to samples in \`mageSE\_19\` and variants with at least 10 individuals in each genotype class (00, 01, 11).

 </div>